What To Text After a First Date

 That’s it.
 That’s all you need to think about or do at this stage.
 Okay?

-Are you feeling more confident now on what to text after a first date?
+Are you feeling more confident now what message you’re going to send now?
 I hope so.

 Remember, this is an exciting time!
 Dating can be fun.
 It’s all about your outlook.

 So keep putting yourself out there, keep enjoying yourself, and make the absolute best of this time in your life.
-Good luck!
-Take care.

 Love,